 Given my interest in pedagogical issues, I have long toyed with the idea of writing a textbook, but the project seemed too daunting to start from scratch.
-So I was very pleased when Keith Roberts and I began discussing my joining him as a co-author of the 5th edition of his best-selling Religion in Sociological Perspective.
+So I was very pleased when Keith Roberts (RIP) and I began discussing my joining him as a co-author of the 5th edition of his best-selling Religion in Sociological Perspective.
 After many discussions and a move to a new publisher (Pine Forge Press/Sage), the book was released in the summer of 2011.
 Among its unique features is an extensive instructor’s manual with exam questions, in class exercises, and other teaching resources.

 Building on the experience-centered perspectives developed by Robert Bellah in my undergraduate sociology of religion class and Richard Schoenherr in my graduate studies, I wrote my Master’s Thesis at UW-Madison on religious experience and published a few items in this area, notably: